AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 ### Use case 1

-A marketer wants to setup Pega Customer Decision Hub with profile data loaded from Adobe Experience Platform.
-This can concern an initial full load followed by delta loads on a scheduled basis.
+A marketer wants to initially setup Pega Customer Decision Hub with profile data loaded from Adobe Experience Platform.
+This is an initial full load followed by delta loads on a scheduled basis.

 ### Use case 2

-A marketer wants up-to-date profile data from Adobe Customer Data Platform available in Pega Customer Decision Hub that enhances the Pega insights around customer profiles on an ongoing basis.
+A marketer wants up-to-date profile data from Adobe Experience Platform available in Pega Customer Decision Hub that enhances the Pega Customer Decision Hub profiles on an ongoing basis.

 ## Prerequisites {#prerequisites}

-Before you can use this destination to export data out of Adobe Experience Platform and import profiles into Pega [!DNL Pega Customer Decision Hub], make sure you complete the following prerequisites
+Before you can use this destination to export data out of Adobe Experience Platform and import profiles into Pega [!DNL Pega Customer Decision Hub], make sure you complete the following prerequisites:

 * Configure [!DNL Amazon S3] bucket and the folder path to be used for export and import of data fles.
 * Configure the [!DNL Amazon S3] access key and [!DNL Amazon S3] secret key: In [!DNL Amazon S3], generate an `access key - secret access key` pair to grant Platform access to your [!DNL Amazon S3] account.